 a.
 College credit is guaranteed for students who achieve an established College-Level Examination Program (CLEP) test score for exams that have been endorsed statewide as college level.
-Statewide faculty panels aligned CLEP exams to equivalent Ohio Transfer Module (OTM) and Transfer Assurance Guide (TAG) courses, as appropriate.
+Statewide faculty panels aligned CLEP exams to equivalent OT36 and Transfer Assurance Guide (TAG) courses, as appropriate.
 If an equivalent course is not available for the CLEP exam area, by default, endorsed elective or area credit will still be awarded and applied towards graduation, when it exists in a program.

-Specific endorsed alignments and scores for individual CLEP exams that are outlined in the College-Level Examination Program (CLEP) Endorsed Alignment Policies document are available on the Ohio Department of Higher Education website at https://www.ohiohighered.org/transfer/clep.
+Specific endorsed alignments and scores for individual CLEP exams that are outlined in the College-Level Examination Program (CLEP) Endorsed Alignment Policies document: https://transfercredit.ohio.gov/initiatives-upd/clep/college-level-examination-program-clep.

 - b.
 In response to the legislative requirement (Ohio Revised Code 3345.38), board of trustees of Ohio's public institutions of higher education shall adopt and implement a policy to grant undergraduate course credit to a student who has successfully completed an International Baccalaureate (IB) diploma program. - 1.
 Students obtaining an IB examination test score of 4 or above will be awarded the aligned course(s) and credits for the IB exam area(s) successfully completed. - 2.
 If an equivalent course is not available for the IB exam area completed, elective or area credit will be awarded in the appropriate academic discipline and will be applied towards graduation where such elective credit options exist within the academic major. - 3.
-In academic disciplines containing highly dependent sequences (Sciences, Technology, Engineering, and Mathematics-STEM), students are strongly advised to confer with the college advising staff to ensure they have the appropriate foundation to be successful in advanced coursework within the sequence.
+In academic disciplines containing highly dependent sequences (Sciences, Technology, Engineering, and Mathematics STEM), students are strongly advised to confer with the college advising staff to ensure they have the appropriate foundation to be successful in advanced coursework within the sequence.